ggerganov/llama.cpp/README.md

 - cuBLAS

   This provides BLAS acceleration using the CUDA cores of your Nvidia GPU.
+It also enables GPU accelerated token generation via llama.cpp CUDA kernels.
 Make sure to have the CUDA toolkit installed.
 You can download it from your Linux distro's package manager or from here: [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
   - Using `make`:
     ```bash
     make LLAMA_CUBLAS=1